US STOCKS-Futures little changed ahead of data flurry

 ends a two-day policy meeting on Sept 18.

-primary dealers expect the Fed to announce it will cut its bond
+of U.S. primary dealers expect the Fed to announce it will cut

 disappointing payrolls report, has created some uncertainty